-How Can You Survive the COVID-19 Financial Drought?
+How Can You Survive a Financial Drought?

-What a Dozen Nonprofit CEOs Can Tell You About Surviving The COVID Financial DroughtOne night, before COVID, our friend Nick joined us for dinner.
+One night, our friend Nick joined us for dinner.
 Afterward, we sat in our living room with after-dinner coffee.
 The conversation drifted to sore backs.
 Nick, a deep muscle therapist, moved to the floor to illustrate a lower back technique.
 My husband joined him, demonstrating something he learned in physical therapy.
 In a minute, I showed them a similar yoga move.

 Patterns of Success